MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-networking-overview.md

 ![Local egress network architecture](media/6bc636b0-1234-4ceb-a45a-aadd1044b39c.png)

-The local egress architecture has the following benefits for Ofice 365 network traffic over the traditional model:
+The local egress architecture has the following benefits for Office 365 network traffic over the traditional model:

 - Provides optimal Office 365 performance by optimizing route length.
 End user connections are dynamically routed to the nearest Office 365 entry point by the Microsoft Global Network's _Distributed Service Front Door_ infrastructure, and traffic is then routed internally to data and service endpoints over Microsoft's ultra-low latency high availability dark fiber.
 - Reduces the load on corporate network infrastructure by allowing local egress for Office 365 traffic, bypassing proxies and traffic inspection devices.